Cider press. Own cider production business. How to make cider carbonated

 Pal-V

-The flying car created by the Dutch is called the Pal-V. In the near future, anyone who has the right amount will be able to buy it.
+The flying car created by the Dutch is called Pal-V. In the near future, anyone with the required amount will be able to buy it.

-A flying machine, with minimal risk to the user, can “soar” straight up from the path near the house and without it - from the runway of a small airfield.
-Of course, it is not intended to take off a flying car stuck in a traffic jam, since this is fraught with danger.
-A driver with a license to operate an aircraft, without which one cannot become the owner of a curiosity, will easily get, turning the steering wheel, to any place by air.
+With minimal risk to the user, a flying car can “take off” straight from the path near the house and, without it, from the runway of a small airfield.
+Of course, there is no provision for a flying car stuck in a traffic jam to take off, since this is fraught with danger.
+A driver with a license to operate an aircraft, without which one cannot become the owner of a wonder, can easily get, by turning the steering wheel, to any place by air.

-And, if necessary, after landing in the right place, you can get there, as in a regular car.
+And, if necessary, then after landing you can get to the desired location, just like in a regular car.

-The novelty is a mixture of a gyroplane with folding blades on a main rotor, and a tricycle that is capable of tilting when cornering.
+The new product is a mixture of a gyroplane with folding blades on a main rotor, and a tricycle that can tilt when turning.

-This flying car is distinguished from rare analogues by rear-wheel drive and permission (quite legal) to travel on highways.
+What distinguishes this flying car from its rare analogues is its rear-wheel drive and permission (completely legal) to travel on highways.
 He has all the elements necessary for this.

-In flight mode, all the power of the power plant is aimed at spinning the propeller of a flying car.
+In flight mode, all the power of the power plant is aimed at spinning the propeller of the flying car.

 Fuel